AndrewBreyen/MacServer-Documentation/docs/server-apps/node-red.md

 # Node-RED
+!!! info
     Node-RED is used to control automations that require more settings/control than HomeKit or HomeBridge can provide natively.

 !!! quote " "
         Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.